bilalbasheer481-glitch/diabetes-prediction-using-ML/README.md

 ---

-## 👨‍💻 Author
+##  Author

 **Bilal Basheer**

-B.Sc Physics, Computer Science & Renewable Energy
+B.Sc Physics, Computer Science & Renewable Energy certification in Artificial Intelligence, Machine Learning and Cybersecurity.

 Artificial Intelligence & Machine Learning Enthusiast

 ---

-## ⭐ If you found this project useful, consider giving it a star!
+##  If you found this project useful, consider giving it a star!